BARRIER HIGHWAY

 Looking north to the old (left) and new bridges over the Darling River at Wilcannia.
 Jan 2005.

-Unusual sign at the junction with the road to White Cliffs (Main Road No. 433), showing the progression of the programme to seal the road to White Cliffs.
+Unusual sign at the intersection of Barrier Highway & Opal Miners Way, showing the progression of the programme to seal the road to White Cliffs.
 Note the incorrect National Highway 32 shield.
 Jan 2005.

 Transition from the Shire of Central Darling into the Unincorporated Area of New South Wales - the only area in the state without a local government organisation.
 I believe the Roads and Traffic Authority controls all roadworks in the Unincorporated Area.
 Jan 2005.